ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ```

 It is syntactically impossible to create an unintialised or null reference.
 The `r`
-reference is initialized with the integer zero.
+reference is initialised with the integer zero.
 Accessing a reference's content
 is done using the `!` de-reference operator.
 ```ocaml
 # !r;;